 73.7 cm × 92.1 cm (29 in × 36¼ in)

 Often galleries and museums will use vinyl to display an artist’s name and / or the title of the show near the entryway.
 Next time you visit an institution, have a look.
 Custom-cut vinyl lettering is easily removable and will not damage walls.
-You can see an example of what vinyl-lettering on a wall looks like here and here.

 Since vinyl lettering can be cut very small, you can adhere the information for each piece directly beside each artwork.
+Check with a vinyl cutting professional to see what size the text could be.
+They may also have specifics about what is available in terms of colours and fonts.
+Two vinyl cutters in Vancouver include:

 Making a map of the gallery is a good option if you want to keep the walls around your work entirely clear of other information or distractions.
 Using a floor plan of the gallery, number your works and provide a corresponding list.